dschnare/statejs/Readme.md

 Adds a state transition.
 The states involved in the transition should be added to the state machine either before or after the transition has been added.

-All transition actions are invoked with thier `this` object set to a transition object with the following properties: `{from, to, guard, action or actions, trigger or triggers}`.
 Each transition action is also passed the `event` argument as passed to `trigger()` that caused the transition to be invoked.

 **StateMachine#trigger()**